mbarcia/CSV-Payments-PoC/docs/guide/error-handling.md

 # Concurrency, Error Handling, and DLQ

-This guide explains the advanced features of the Pipeline Framework including concurrency control, error handling mechanisms, and dead letter queue (DLQ) support.
+This guide explains the advanced features of The Pipeline Framework including concurrency control, error handling mechanisms, and dead letter queue (DLQ) support.

 ## Concurrency Control